kzurawel/famicomparty/content/book/14-spritemovement/index.md

 the top left corner of the top left player ship tile at (`$70`, `$a0`).
 Once we have placed the top left tile, we can add eight pixels to `player_x` and `player_y` to find the positions of the other three tiles.

+In the past, we have used `INC` / `DEC` to add or subtract.
+When adding or subtracting more than 1, however, there are more efficient opcodes. `ADC` ("ADd with Carry")

-Here's what that looks like (previous code reduced to just comments):
+Here's what that
+looks like (previous code reduced to just comments):

 ```ca65